Education system

 • Boarding schools – these are a good option for children who live far from their school of choice.
 However, while boarding schools in Spain are often of a high standard, prices can be steep.
 For instance, boarding places at international schools can cost more than €30,000 a year.

-The International Baccalaureate (IB) in Spain
+International qualifications in Spain

 Graduating in Spain